 - A claim for damages or compensation against you or your firm if you act on the instructions of a client lacking capacity to make relevant decisions, having failed to satisfy yourself as to the client’s capacity to instruct you or failing to document your assessment of the client’s capacity, leaving the validity of the transaction open to

-- A complaint against you to the Legal Ombudsman, which could result in your name being published and/or you having to pay financial compensation.
-The ombudsman will refer complaints about discrimination to the SRA.
+- A complaint against you to the Legal Ombudsman, which could result in your name being published and/or you have to pay financial compensation.
+The ombudsman will refer to complaints about discrimination to the SRA.

 - Reputational risk – your practice’s reputation is inextricably linked to the way in which you treat your Conversely, a practice with an inclusive ethos will not only attract a wider group of clients but also a more diverse workforce bringing benefits to the business.

 - Liability to other parties for breach of warrant of

 Risk factors may be short or long-term and can fluctuate over time depending on the circumstances.
 The following are offered as examples of risk factors and are not an exhaustive list:

 - loss of mental capacity to make relevant decisions